zhf3564859793/CRG/README.md

 # Predicting Similarity to Closest Known Reactions as a Surrogate for Reactivity

 This repository contains the code and resources for **Predicting Similarity to Closest Known Reactions as a Surrogate for Reactivity**.
-The project aims to efficiently evaluate reaction feasibility by leveraging similarity-based metrics and machine learning models.
+The project aims to efficiently evaluate reaction feasibility by leveraging similarity-based metrics.

 ![image](https://github.com/zhf3564859793/CRG/blob/main/Figure/Figure.jpg)